ariera/ariera.github.io/_posts/2017-09-26-django-webpack-vue-js-setting-up-a-new-project-that-s-easy-to-develop-and-deploy-part-1.markdown

 date:   2017-09-26 08:55:25 +0200
 ---

+<strong><span class="warning">UPDATE:</span> I recently created a working project at [ariera/django-vue-template](https://github.com/ariera/django-vue-template) using the latest version of the vue-webpack template and bundling all the changes highlighted in this post in just this commit [8a5c552](https://github.com/ariera/django-vue-template/commit/8a5c552a20bb9ec7e5751adef3b5d2e26addbcf4)</strong>

 I recently started a new web project based on both Django and Vuejs.
 It took a good deal of reading half-related and/or outdated posts, tons of documentation, and a good deal of trial and error to get it right.

 In this post we will cover the key points on **setting up a nice and solid development environment that is consisten with production and hence easy to deploy**.
 The specifics of how to deploy, final configuration touches and (automation) will be discussed in a future article.